 Myth #1: A Raw Meat Diet Isn’t A Balanced Diet

-One of the main myths that big pet food spreads when it comes to discouraging dog owners from feeding a raw diet is that it isn’t balanced, and doesn’t provide for all of your dog’s nutritional requirements.
+One of the main myths that big pet food companies spread when it comes to discouraging dog owners from feeding a raw diet is that it isn’t balanced, and doesn’t provide for all of your dog’s nutritional requirements.

-It’s true that just feeding your dog a juicy steak won’t provide all of the nutrients he needs to thrive, but this isn’t what a commercially prepared raw diet or a proper homemade diet is about.
+It’s true that feeding your dog a juicy steak won’t provide all of the nutrients he needs to thrive.
+But, this isn’t what a commercially prepared raw diet or a proper homemade diet is about.

 Feeding a raw diet to your dog is about much more than just meat.
 Dogs fed a raw diet require variety in their meals to provide all of the vitamins and minerals they need for optimum nutrition.
 You also need to add bones, essential fatty acids and crucial supporting vitamins and minerals to make a balanced diet that will keep your dog fit for life.